Laura Kuenssberg’s Boris Johnson gaffe was bad – but these are even worse

 We’ve all done it, haven’t we?
 Accidentally sent a message to somebody who wasn’t the intended recipient, I mean.
 An “I love you” to the group WhatsApp; a sexy picture to your parents; a graphic description of all the ways you’d like to quit your job, straight into your boss’s inbox.

-If course, when many of us mis-send a message, we aren’t a BBC presenter gearing up for an important interview.
+Of course, when many of us mis-send a message, we aren’t a BBC journalist gearing up for an important interview.
 And even fewer of us are former prime ministers of the United Kingdom and Great Britain.
 And the intended communication is rarely, if ever, a series of interview questions designed to unpack the controversial career of former said prime minister.

 Writing on Twitter/X about the gaffe, Kuenssberg said: “While prepping to interview Boris Johnson tomorrow, by mistake I sent our briefing notes to him in a message meant for my team.
 That obviously means it’s not right for the interview to go ahead.